 I will explain here how all the various pricing structures work within the interior design industry, hoping this will eliminate any confusion regarding designer fees.

 The various types of fees are:

 One item I know people are very confused about is the “contingency fee” or “re-sale charge”.
 It is quite understandable that this fee will throw the client off a bit as it pertains exclusively to merchandise sold “to the trade only”.
-The general public can only purchase goods from retailers so this is usually a foreign concept.
+The general public can only purchase goods at retailers so this is usually a foreign concept.

 The hourly fee is simply charging the client by the hour for her/his time.
 This is usually the most appropriate type of compensation for consultancy work.